sparkney/danceguide/index.md

 We added a constructor, but don't mind the details for now.
 It's just how you want to do it for every action.
 LinkPanel is a component used to create links.
 Clickning the link will execute the LinkAction, i.e it will show the same link again.

-What if you want a text above the link?
-Then layout manages come in handy.
-The are used to layout content.
+What about adding components together?
+This is where layout manages come in handy.
+They are used compose content and manage the layout properties.
 Content can be any component, a text, link, or other layout managers.
 By combining layout manages, complex layouts can easily be achieved.

 ```java
 import com.sparkney.dance.core.*;